puppetlabs/puppetlabs-kubernetes/.github/ISSUE_TEMPLATE.md

 ## Logs:
 ```
-Paste any relevant logs from a puppet run
+Paste any relevant logs from a puppet run, kubernetes and syslog/messages
 ```